Timeline: The Penn State child sex abuse scandal

 Sandusky has maintained his innocence.

-Sandusky has been charged with 52 counts of sexually molesting boys.
-He was charged on November 5 with 40 counts of abusing eight boys over 15 years.
+Sandusky has been charged with a total of 52 counts of sexually molesting boys.
+He was charged on November 6 with 40 counts of abusing eight boys over 15 years.
 On December 7, he was charged with a further 12 counts of abusing two other boys.

 1969: Penn State hires Sandusky as an assistant football coach and he serves under legendary Head Coach Joe Paterno.

 1977: Sandusky founds The Second Mile, a charity dedicated to helping troubled children.
-It was through this charity that Sandusky allegedly finds his victims, befriends them, gives them presents, and then molests them, the Centre County grand jury alleges.
+It was through this charity that Sandusky allegedly found his victims, befriends them, gives them gifts, and then molests them, the Centre County grand jury alleges.

-1986: Athlon Publications names Sandusky college football Assistant Coach of the Year.
+1986: Athlon Publications names Sandusky the nation's college football Assistant Coach of the Year.

-1994: A boy identified by the Centre County grand jury as Victim 7, now 26, met Sandusky through The Second Mile.
-He told the grand jury that he has "blurry memory" of having improper contact with Sandusky when they were showering together in the locker room a couple of years later.
+1994: A boy identified by the Centre County grand jury as Victim 7, now 26, met Sandusky through The Second Mile and told the grand jury that he has "blurry memory" of having improper contact with Sandusky when they were showering together in the locker room a couple of years later.

 1998: Sandusky showered with a boy identified by the Centre County grand jury as Victim 5, now 22, pinning him in a corner, rubbing him and placing the boy's hand on his genitals, the grand jury alleges.